Runsong123/AdaFit/README.md

 python run_AdaFit_single_experiment_single_scale.py
 ```

-Note that, the difference between single-scale verison of our AdaFit and DeepFit is the offset-learning part, which we need to add a little line code.:
+Note that, the difference between single-scale verison of our AdaFit and DeepFit is the offset-learning part, which we need to add the following code.:

 ```
 # parameter